evolution-gaming/recruitment/backend/ClickhouseSink.md

 ## Task description

 Create a Scala application that reads Kafka and produces into ClickHouse table.
-The regular ClickHouse HTTP interface should be used to insert records, a third party clickhouse client shouldn't be used.
+The regular ClickHouse HTTP interface should be used to insert records, don't use third-party ClickHouse client.
 Source model and the table structure can be arbitrary.

 ## Optional Tasks

 If you are motivated to further showcase your skills you can implement:
-* The way the application inserts records is optimal for ClickHouse
+* data insertion in the optimal way for ClickHouse
-* An abstraction that can handle arbitrary input data types
+* abstraction for handling arbitrary input types
-* An abstraction that can handle arbitrary data sources
+* abstraction for handling arbitrary data sources
-* The application health check
+* application health check
-* The application metrics
+* application metrics
-* The horizontal scalability
+* horizontal scalability

 These tasks are fully optional.